Documentation

 Fields available for CSV download.
 The CSV download contains only the columns that you have added here in the List Fields tab.

-Archiving asset categories, types, and assets
+Archiving asset types and assets

 When you archive an item, the system does not delete any data.
 Instead, it changes the state of the assets to archived.